SIMEXP/lab-documentation/source/compute_canada/tape.rst

 ---------------------------------------
 The first thing you will need to do is to ``tar`` the folder you want to archive.
 This is intended to reduce the number of files, since a tape system is not meant to store deep file tree.
+In the following example, ``DATA`` stands for the directory you want to tape:

 .. code:: bash